CosmosDB/labs/technical_deep_dive/02-creating_multi_partition_solution.md

 1. In the terminal pane, enter and execute the following command:

     ```sh
-    dotnet
+    dotnet add package Microsoft.Azure.DocumentDB.Core --version 1.9.1
     ```

+    > This command will add the [Microsoft.Azure.DocumentDB.Core](https://www.nuget.org/packages/Microsoft.Azure.DocumentDB.Core/) NuGet package as a project dependency.

+1. In the terminal pane, enter and execute the following command:

+    ```sh
+    dotnet add package Bogus --version 22.0.7
+    ```

-    > This command will add the ``Microsoft.Azure.DocumentDB.Core`` NuGet package as a project dependency.
+    > This command will add the [Bogus](https://www.nuget.org/packages/Bogus/) NuGet package as a project dependency.

 1. In the terminal pane, enter and execute the following command: